arjunvb/bursttracker/README.md

-# Detecting if LTE is the Bottleneck with BurstTracker
+# BurstTracker: Detecting if LTE is the Bottleneck

 BurstTracker comes in two implementations: online and offline.
 Please see see the READMEs linked below for more information: